-(3) Mr. Siebel's PRSU award is divided into three approximately equal tranches, each of which requires both (i) the achievement of the applicable stock price hurdle (as set forth in the table below) or, if later, the date on which the applicable stock price hurdle is achieved.
-The stock price hurdles set forth in the table below will be met when the average closing price of the Company's Class A common stock during a period of 90 consecutive trading days (the "average stock price") that commences on or following December 16, 2022, equals or exceeds the applicable stock price hurdle.
+(3) Mr. Siebel's PRSU award is divided into three approximately equal tranches, each of which requires both (i) the achievement of the applicable stock price hurdle (as set forth in the table below) and (ii) Mr. Siebel's continuous service with us as of the applicable earliest vest date (as set forth in the table below) or, if later, the date on which the applicable stock price hurdle is achieved.
+The stock price '') that commences on or following December 16, 2022, equals or exceeds the applicable stock price hurdle.
 The stock price hurdles are not required to be met prior to the earliest vest date associated with the tranche in the table below, but any tranche of the PRSU award will be forfeited for no consideration if the applicable stock price hurdle is not achieved on or before December 31, 2027.
-In addition, if on or before the first, second or third earliest vest date, and for the first earliest vest date (a welve-month period for the second and third earliest vest date, and for the first earliest vest date, a period as specified in the table below, then up to an additional 283,333 shares (the "additional shares") will vest on the applicable earliest vest date.
-If such highest average stock price is at least \$21.80 for the first period, \$25.60 for the second period or \$29.30 for the third period (each, an "overperformance hurdle"), then 283,333 additional shares will vest.
-If such highest average stock price is above the stock price targets are not achieved before the earliest vest date for such period, even if achieved following such date.
-Each overperformance hurdle was determined based upon the sum of (i) the respective stock price hurdle, plus (ii) an amount equal to 25% of the difference between (a) the respective stock price hurdle, and (b) \$12.90 (the closing price of the Company's Class A common stock on December 8, 2022).
-In no event will more than an aggregate of 1,700,000 shares be deemed vested pursuant to the PRSU award.
-Mr
+In addition, if on or before the first, second or third earliest vest date, a period for December 16, 2022 until August 2, 2024) is higher than the stock price hurdle for such period as specified in the table below, then up to an additional 283,333 shares (the "additional shares") will vest on the applicable earliest vest date.
+If such highest average stock price is at least \$21.80 for the first period, \$25.60 for the second period or \$29.30 for the third period (each, an "overperformance hurdle"), then 283,333 additional shares will vest, calculated on a straight-line basis.
+However, no additional shares for any of the first, second or third period will vest on such early basis if such price targes tock price targe to such period, even if achieved following such date.
+Each overperformance hurdle for such period, will vest on a straight-line basis.
+However, no additional shares for any of the first, second or third period will vest on such early basis if such price targets are not achieved before the earliest vest date for such period, even if achieved following such date.
+Each overperformance hurdle for any such early basis if such price targets are not achieved before the earliest vest date for such period, e